Seamonsters-2605/Seamonsters-2605.github.io/docs/generators/index.md

 We can use a feature of Python called Generators.
 The original purpose of Generators was to produce sequences, however what makes them useful to us is that they can "pause" themselves at any point, to be returned to later.
 The important command here is `yield`, which causes execution to temporarily leave the function, to return later. (this is built in to Python)

-The "seamonsters" Python library includes features that allows us to use Generators for our robots.
+The "seamonsters" Python library includes a feature called `GeneratorBot` that allows us to use Generators for our robots.
 Instead of defining, for example, `teleopInit` and `teleopPeriodic` function, you define a `teleop` *generator*, which is iterated 50 times per second.
 So using the `yield` command effectively waits for the 1/50th second cycle.

-(include more information here about how to use the library, assuming we actually decide to use generators)
+You can get the seamonsters library using Git.
+It's at `https://github.com/seamonsters-2605/SeamonstersTemplate`.
+If you make a robot file in this cloned Git repository, you can import all the functionality of the seamonsters library with `import seamonsters as sea`.

 We can use the obstacle course challenge we had as an example.
 Here was the first general way we solved it (based on Warren's solution).